All the Things You’ve Been Asking About Databox — Answered

 So, which should you choose: HubSpot or WordPress?
 There are pros and cons to each of these CMS platforms.
 Which one is best for you will depend on your individual needs and preferences.
 Let’s take a look at what you should consider.

 HubSpot is a CMS that goes beyond content management.
 It allows you to create website pages, landing pages, blog posts, calls-to-action (CTAs), forms, social media posts and marketing emails, all within one easy-to-use system.
 HubSpot also offers reporting tools that allow you to track the performance of your website content.

 HubSpot also makes it easy to optimize your content.
 You'll be able to ensure your content is on track with your Search Engine Optimization (SEO) strategy and incorporate trackable CTAs to follow up with interested prospects.
-With professionally-built templates, your website will have all the features that Google is looking for as well — including fast load times and mobile-friendly design (thanks to HubSpot's world-class Content Delivery Network).
+With professionally-built templates, your website will have all the features that Google is looking for as well — including fast load times and mobile-friendly design (thanks to HubSpot's world-class Content Delivery Network — also called a CDN).
 This means that not only will your content look good, it'll have a better chance at climbing up search rankings as well.
 And the HubSpot platform is also highly secure.
 It comes with SSL.

 You can also create personalized content for various types of prospects.
 By dynamically tailoring your content and giving prospects a personalized experience that's most relevant to their interests, you'll increase your conversion rates and level-up your customer experience.

 The downsides of the HubSpot CMS lie in cost and coding limitations.
 If you want all the features of marketing automation that HubSpot offers, the cost can exceed what a small company may be able to afford.
 Another downside is that there’s no server-side code, so large enterprises may be frustrated with the limitations.